Deep Learning for Multi-User Proactive Beam Handoff: A 6G Application: Simulation

 An important question can be asked here: What is the significance of such a breakdown?
-To answer this question, we observe that the win-loss score for the distributed approach using the UE coordinates versus the approach not using them is equal $0$ after $\ell = 7$.
+To answer this question, we observe that the win-loss score for the distributed approach using the UE coordinates versus the approach not using them is equal to $0$ after $\ell = 7$.
 This is because of the capability of LSTM to learn long sequences.
-As a result, the knowledge of UE coordinates is no longer relevant since the deep learner can implicitly learn them through the time-based trajectory with high accuracy.
+As a result, the knowledge of UE coordinates is no longer relevant since the deep learner can implicitly learn them with high accuracy through the beams and the time-based trajectory.
 At $\ell = 7$, we have a total of $n = 2(7 + 1 + 1) = 18$ learning features for $\mathbf{D}$.
 We cannot extrapolate $\ell$ indefinitely as $\ell$ cannot exceed the beam coherence time \eqref{eq:coherence}.
 We show the coherence time for the UEs in Fig.~\ref{fig:coherence_time}, where only $1.2\%$ of the samples represent coherence times greater than $7$ radio frames.
 This is expected for high-mobility UEs.

 Finally, we notice that not all UEs benefit from the proactive beam handoff equally.
 Fig.~\ref{fig:msg3_BSvs_acc} shows that while some UEs have an accuracy consistently above $0.9$ for any lookback value, there are some UEs that do not enjoy that.
 This depends on the proximity of these UEs to their serving BS and the uniqueness of the trajectories they follow.
 Based on the Manhattan grid in Fig.~\ref{fig:manhattan}, we compute that the inter-site distance can be as short as $100$ m and as long as $460$ m.
 If trajectories have small number of overlaps, then LSTMs can learn the trajectory and the optimal beams on its path.
 However, if UEs are on trajectories that overlap with other trajectories, such as turns, then undesired handoff effects such as ping-pong could cause conflicting data to be added to the dataset.
 This would cause the LSTMs to fail in learning the optimal beams.
 If beams are equally likely to serve UEs, then the lower bound of accuracy is $0.125$, which is the reciprocal of the number of beams $8$, assuming equally likely occurrence of beams.